Donald E. Bently

 Donald E. Bently (October 18, 1924 – October 1, 2012) was a globally recognized authority on rotor dynamics and vibration monitoring and diagnostics, and an American entrepreneur, engineer, and philanthropist.
 He founded Bently Nevada Corporation in October, 1961, where he performed pioneering work in the field of instrumentation for measuring the mechanical condition of rotating machinery.
 He designed the first commercially successful eddy current proximity transducer.
 It became the de facto standard when the American Petroleum Institute adopted the proximity probe as the device for measuring acceptable shaft vibration during factory acceptance testing of centrifugal compressors.

-He was the company's President and later CEO until it attained $250 million in annual sales, when he sold it in February, 2002 to GE Energy.
+He was the company's president and later CEO until it attained $250 million in annual sales, when he sold it in February, 2002 to GE Energy.
 In 2017 GE merged it into Baker Hughes.
 The company continues to design, manufacture, and market vibration monitoring and diagnostic products and services as a subsidiary of the Baker Hughes Company.
 Following the sale of Bently Nevada, Bently remained active in his other family-owned businesses representing a diverse range of interests including rotordynamics, agriculture, biofuels, real estate, externally pressurized fluid bearings, and machinery diagnostics.

 Personal life

 Bently was born in Cleveland, Ohio, to Oliver and Mary Evelyn Bently.
 He had an older brother Oliver and a younger sister Alice.
 His great-grandfather Benjamin Nye, one of Muscatine County's first settlers, built the Pine Creek Gristmill in 1848.
 It is now a historic landmark in Wildcat Den State Park near Muscatine.
 Bently's father Oliver was a veteran of World War I and a farmer.
 Oliver bought a bowling alley when Don was 14, and Don learned to set pins.
 He graduated from high school in Muscatine and was drafted into the U.S. Navy during World War II.
 He served with the 141st Naval Construction Battalion (NCB) as a Seabee from August 1943 to April 1946.
-His brother Oliver served in the U.S. Army Air Force in the troop carrier command from 1943-1946.
+His brother Oliver served in the U.S. Army Air Force in the troop carrier command from 1943 to 1946.

 The 141st NCB was stationed at Hilo, Hawaii.
 It earned battle stars for service in Luzon, Leyte, Saipan, and Tinian.
 Bently made four major amphibious landings during the war.
 In June, 1945, all of the Battalion's units but Bently's company were detached for service on Samar island in the Philippines.
 His company of 224 men was instead ordered to Kwajalein Atoll, Marshall Islands, where it arrived on May 24.
 The unit (known as ACORN: for Aviation, Construction, Ordnance, Repair) constructed a major aviation facility on Kwajalein Atoll.
 The facilities were later used as a command center to prepare for Operation Crossroads.
 In his free time, Bently began taking extension courses from the University of Iowa.
 His officer told him not to bother: "You'll probably be dead within the year anyway."
 The unit was preparing for the invasion of Japan when the Japanese surrendered on August 15, 1945.
 The 141st NCB was inactivated on January 2, 1946.